Unambiguosly expressing expectations about the content of prokaryotic genomes: Defining groups of prokaryotes

 \subsubsection{Structure and contents of the PGTO}

 The goal of the PGTO ontology are group type definitions.
 These are summarized in categories, which are children of the root node \textit{group type categories}.
-The categories include: \begin{itemize} \item \textit{habitat requirement type}, i.e. group types by the required habitat conditions \item \textit{phenotype group type}, i.e. group types which are defined by some aspect of their phenotype \item \textit{location group type}, i.e. group types which are defined by the physical location of the organisms \item \textit{phylogenetic group type}, i.e. group types which are defined by an inferred common phylogenetic relation of their members \item \textit{derived group type}, i.e. group types whose definition depends on another group type definition \end{itemize}
+The categories include: \begin{itemize} \item \textit{habitat group type}, i.e. group types by the kind of habitat or required habitat conditions \item \textit{phenotype group type}, i.e. group types which are defined by some aspect of their phenotype \item \textit{location group type}, i.e. group types which are defined by the physical location of the organisms \item \textit{taxonomic group type}, i.e. group types which are defined by an inferred common phylogenetic relation of their members \item \textit{derived group type}, i.e. group types whose definition depends on another group type definition \end{itemize}

 Examples of group types in the different categories are given in Table \ref{tab:GroupTypes}.

 Besides the group categories and group type definitions, the ontology contains metadata terms (namespace \textit{metadata}) and specialized term relationships.